ankitbit/Introduction-to-Econometrics/orientation.md

 ## Doing Machine Learning on Cien Platform
 - When do I begin working on a machine learning model?
   + We begin working on a task of creating a machine learning model once a task is assigned to us in the form of a JIRA card  through the JIRA issue tracking system.
-The steps to proceed once an issue is assigned to create a model is described in this document ['first steps after issuance of a JIRA Card](https://docs.google.com/document/d/1YwwBfZslVnn2nOg5A1gWE94Obh_Cl9VGZehBmumjLRA/edit?usp=sharing)
+The steps to proceed once an issue is assigned to create a model is described in this document :[first steps after issuance of a JIRA Card](https://docs.google.com/document/d/1YwwBfZslVnn2nOg5A1gWE94Obh_Cl9VGZehBmumjLRA/edit?usp=sharing)
 - How can I create training sets for my machine learning models?
   + https://docs.google.com/document/d/1svG5GuPW6aU9uG1Z8pnc6b-b0ULGNaWVpIMdyo6T9vk/edit?usp=sharing
 - How can I create machine learning models?
 How do I know that which type of model is required for my assignment?